Best Practices of Program and Project Management

 Continuing the conversation on lessons learned from failures and experience gained from successes, Ronda Levine has prepared a post on factors that contribute to the failure or success of a project.
 Ronda’s post is additional proof of how easy it is to list reasons for failure and how difficult to define factors contributing to success.
 Read more…Posted in Project Management - 4 comments

 Have you ever asked yourself how much, exactly, you have learned from a failure?
 And did you ever compare the amount of knowledge gained from a failure with the amount of expertise gained from a success?
 I believe lessons learned from mistakes are not as helpful to us as the knowledge developed from success.
-Read more…Posted in Afternoon Snacks for Busy Professionals - No comment
+Read more…Posted in Program Management, Project Management - No comment

 If you are interested in your email being noticed by recipients, you must use a catchy email subject line.
 Especially when using email to attract the attention of people whom you have never met.
 Forming a good subject line that catches readers’ attention is simple if you follow the three rules listed in this post.
-Read more…Posted in Afternoon Snacks for Busy Professionals - 2 comments
+Read more…Posted in Program Management, Project Management - 2 comments

 Some time ago I came across an interesting article listing Eight Secrets of Top Project Managers.
 Reading it prompted me to think about a checklist that project managers can use to ensure the success of a project.
 Development of this idea has taken some time, but I have finally started building a list; as follows:

 - Clearly document the scope, goals, and objectives of the project and get sponsor sign off.

 - Take time to carefully plan the project with the team.

 - Keep sponsor and stakeholders involved with the project.

 - Spend time identifying and anticipating problems, and do your best to prevent their realization.